 Open Invitation for Government Staff Members

 The mission of the Colorado Evaluation and Action Lab (Colorado Lab) is to improve the lives of Colorado residents by partnering with state and local governments to strengthen coordinated and efficient person-centered services.
 The Colorado Lab is soliciting great ideas for cross-system actionable research from Colorado state agency staff members.

 Goal of this Call for Ideas:

 Our goal is to create a pathway for state agency staff members to get answers to their most pressing cross-system questions.
 Agency staff members are experts in policy and practice, and the Colorado Lab seeks to help them answer pressing questions to improve the lives of Colorado residents.
-The Colorado Lab will partner with state agency staff members to better understand the key questions, identify expert research teams, and fund studies that can be conducted in 2019 and/or 2020.
+The Colorado Lab will partner with state agency staff members to better understand the key questions, identify expert research teams, and secure funding for studies.

 Great Ideas Defined:

 State agency staff members’ best thinking for cross-system research that can directly inform policy or practice.
 These ideas can be well formulated or seeds of great ideas.
 We are especially interested in research ideas that actively benefit multiple systems (in contrast to ideas that require data from multiple systems but benefit just one).

 Cross System Defined:

 - Involves at least one state agency and one or more local government partner(s) (e.g., judicial district, county, public housing authority, school district)

 Great Ideas Submission Process:

 Step 1: State agency staff members submit their great ideas anytime.
 This is an open invitation.

 The goal of this process is to surface great ideas in all phases of germination that would not happen, but for this call for cross-system research ideas.

 - Provide the name, title, and email/phone number for the primary contact person for this great idea.
 Must be a state agency staff member.